Plumsail/forms-docs/source/designer/form-sets.rst

 .. image:: ../images/designer/form-sets/2-FormSetsConfig.png
    :alt: Form Sets Configuration

-* Name - name of the Form Set, can be anything you want, just makes it easier to find among all the Form Sets.
+* Name - the name of the Form Set, can be anything you want, just makes it easier to find among all the Form Sets.
 * Order - determines the order in which to open Form Sets if conditions are met.
 The lower the Order value, the higher the priority for Form Set to open.
 * Open forms when a user belongs... - select all groups user must belong to in order to be redirected. **Note!** Must select something in order for redirection to work.
-* Excluding the selected groups - will not redirect the user that belongs the previously picked groups, if the user also belongs to one of the groups selected here.
+* Excluding the selected groups - will not redirect the user that belongs to the previously picked groups, if the user also belongs to one of the groups selected here.